Tax Preparation Resources & Tax Scams

 - Hang up the phone!
-While in some cases the IRS or FTB may contact a delinquent tax payer by phone, they do so only after they have attempted contact by mail.
+While in some cases the IRS or FTB may call a person who owes taxes, they only do so after they have tried to contact you by mail.
 And they do not threaten jail time or seek payment over the phone or through a wire transfer.
 Do not make any payments.
 If you have any doubts, contact the agency directly by looking up their information online.
 More information is available from the IRS and FTB.

 - Do NOT open the email.
-Never open an email or text message that says its from the IRS or the FTB.
-The IRS and FTB do not initiate contact with taxpayers through email, text message, or social media to request personal or financial information or to send notice regarding audits or refunds.
+Never open an email or text message that says it is from the IRS or the FTB.
+The IRS and FTB will not use email, text message, or social media as the first way of getting in touch with you to request personal or financial information or to send notice regarding audits or refunds.
 Replying to the email, opening attachments, or clicking on links may enable scammers to collect your personal information or infect your computer with viruses or other malware.